k3larra/commuter/machine_teaching/machine_teaching.md

 ![](../images/andrea_train2.png)
 ![](../images/andrea_cf2.png)

-**Figure 5:** *Some of Andreas evening are correctely predicted but since she has no distinkt commute pattern it is hard to predict any of them with high accuracy.
+**Figure 5:** *Some of Andreas evening journeys are correctely predicted but since she has no distinct commute pattern, regarding those journeys, it is hard to predict any of them with high accuracy.
 The total accuracy for the test set is 0.92 since the bulk of journeys are on weekdays to school*

 **Björn**